awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

 1. After the policy is created, note the Amazon Resource Name \(ARN\) of the policy\.
 You need the ARN for a subsequent step\.

-1. Create a role that Amazon RDS can assume on your behalf to access your Amazon S3 buckets\.
+1. Create an IAM role that Amazon RDS can assume on your behalf to access your Amazon S3 buckets\.

    The following AWS CLI command creates the `rds-s3-integration-role` for this purpose\.
 **Example**